hiphapa/blogs.snap-ci.com/_drafts/2015-03-25-snap-containers.md

 Since most users are very familiar with linux distributions, these ancillary services also make it appealing to run a CI system.

-# Root access on Snap build machines
+# Root access on Snap builds

-An important aspect of having a hosted CI environment is that users would like to customise their build machines, install different packages, libraries and services not available on Snap.
+An important aspect of having a hosted CI environment is that some users may want to customise their build environment by installing different packages, libraries and services required by their builds which are not available by default.
 In order to support this Snap allows users to run arbitrary commands, some of these commands may need to be run as root.
 We also want to ensure that a root user in the container doesn't break out of the container and become the root user on the host machine.
 Below we list some of security concerns with Docker containers -

 ### Inability to create/manage containers as non-root users